 Dec 13, 2013

-You’ve been standing in line for an hour, waiting to get a photo of little Jenny with Santa Claus.
-When you finally get to the front of the line, she bursts into tears and refuses to go anywhere near him.
+You’ve been standing in line for an hour, waiting to get a photo of your children with Santa Claus.
+When you finally get to the front of the line, they bursts into tears and refuse to go anywhere near him.
 Sound familiar?
 Parents often have high expectations for their child’s visit with Santa, but things don’t always go as planned.

-Even so, there are some things you can do that may help prepare your child for a visit with Santa.
-Following are some suggestions from Dr. Donewar:
+Here are some things you can do that may help prepare your child for a visit with Santa:

 We hope these six tips help your child to not be scared of Santa and that you both enjoy your visit.